Resurgamm/resurgamm.github.io/_posts/2025-03-04-「Lecture Notes」MATH 285.md

 #### $\texttt{Definition (Initial Value Problem, IVP)}$

+To solve particular problems, we usually need to have **initial conditions** to find the particular soltion for the problem.
+The combination of initial conditions and ODEs are called **Initial Value Problem (IVP)**.

 Suppose that an ODE as above is given and $t_0\in \mathbb{R}, \mathbf{y}_0, \dots, \mathbf{y}_n\in \mathbb{R}^m$ are such that $F(t_0, \mathbf{y}_0, \dots, \mathbf{y}_n) = 0$.
 A solution to the initial value problem

 $$F(t, \mathbf{y}^{\prime}, \mathbf{y}^{\prime\prime}, \dots, \mathbf{y}^{(n)}) = 0,\ \mathbf{y}^{(i)}(t_0) = \mathbf{y}_i\ \ \text{for}\ 0\leqslant i\leqslant n$$